rust-edu/rust-edu.github.io/content/workshop/_index.md

 email and phone number, submission materials, and agreement to abide by the Workshop Code of Conduct (see below) to `workshop-f2022-submit@rust-edu.org`.

+By submitting to the Workshop, you agree to grant Rust-Edu an unlimited, non-exclusive, perpetual right to publish and distribute your submission materials.

 ### Program Committee